LRZ-CXS-Teaching/Julia26-course/hands-on/S3/Ray_Path_Tracing.md

 samples = 1024
 depth = 12
 ```
-This takes really long.
-With 80 threads, it took about half an hour on a 80 core Intel Icelake processor.
+With 80 threads, it took about half an hour (35 minutes) on a 80 cores of a Intel Icelake processor.
+(Quality is hopefully better.
+Less noise.)

 <div align="center">
   <img src="../../miscellanea/images/path_traced_scene.png" width="800" alt="ray tracing result">